Monthly Program Videos

 organization JAS has historically been focused on

-environmental education and
+environmental education and conservation in Southeast

-This is still true, but we also recognize the importance of
+still true, but we also recognize the importance of

 monitoring and research, especially of bird population for